Robcaze1980/-Berkeley-DA-Bootcamp--SQL-MODULE-Pewlett-Hackard-Analysis/README.md

     <img src="https://github.com/Robcaze1980/Pewlett-Hackard-Analysis/blob/main/images/gender_relation.png" width=80% height=80%>
 </p>

 PH has achieved a high participation in the labor force for women.
-The Silver Tsunami challenge can be a great opportunity to level up this participation, based on the important percentage of new hirings to be needed in the next few months.
+The Silver Tsunami challenge could be a great opportunity to level up this participation, based on the significant percentage of new hiring to be needed in the next few months.

->One of the main reasong of this data analysis is to quantify how many new employees/hirings will be needed in the coming months per department and titles.
+>One of the main reasons of this data analysis is to quantify how many new employees/hirings will be needed in the coming months per department and title.
 All this
->data will be an important tool for the Human Resource department to plan an adequete hiring process program, that ensure enough qualified employees, to sustitute the >
+>data will be an important tool for the Human Resource department to plan an adequate hiring process program, that ensures enough qualified employees, to substitute the >
->Silver Tsunami and the natural growing need of staff, to support the succesful growing of the company.
+>Silver Tsunami and the natural growing need of staff, to support the succesful growth of the company.

-The data querries executed has detemined that three titles/positions will the biggest impact from the Silver Tsunami.
+The data queries executed have detemined that three titles/positions will the biggest impact from the Silver Tsunami.
 These positions represent 79% of the future retirees, as can be noted in the next graph.

 ### GRAPH 3: Quantifying the Silver Tsunami in PH :ocean::ocean: